 Interested in Improv for Anxiety?

-A vast body of research supports using improvisational techniques to reduce a number of mental health symptoms because there is a significant connection between the skills necessary to self-regulate our emotions and the principles of improvisation (Van der Kolk, 2015; Sheesley et al., 2016; Lawrence & Coaston, 2017; Krueger & Murphy, 2019; Schwenke et al., 2020).
+I have a deep love for improvisation and am amazed by it’s ability to heal.
+A vast body of research supports using improvisational techniques to reduce a number of mental health symptoms because there is a significant connection between the skills necessary to regulate our emotions and the principles of improvisation.
+I’ve taught Improv for Anxiety online for Unscripted Improv and in-person at GoComedy in Ferndale, Michigan.

 Improv for Anxiety provides a safe space to practice letting go, relinquish control, and share your generosity with others.
 Participants learn about the joy of improv by playing games to engage left and right brain, stay present, take bold risks, fail spectacularly and live to laugh about it.
 By embracing openness and playfulness, you can reduce negative self-talk, promote creativity, and develop meaningful and supportive connections with others.